dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

         Calculates on matrices a and b.

         Arguments:
-            matrix_a: A matrix, like Numpy's (i.e., not a list of lists)
+            matrix_a: A matrix, like Numpy’s (i.e., not a list of lists)
             matrix_b: A second matrix

         Returns: